wp-plugins/iubenda-cookie-law-solution/readme.txt

 = 1.9 =
 * Improved parsing without regex
-* No parsing if the user has already given the consent
+* No parsing if the user have already given the consent

 = 1.0 =
 * First plugin version.